This article was updated on April 2, 2018.

 - TFSA limit: The annual limit for 2017 is $5,500, for a total of $52,000 in room available in 2017 for someone who has never contributed and has been eligible for the TFSA since its introduction in 2009.
+In 2018, the annual limit is $5,500, for a total of $57,500 for someone who has been eligible since 2009.
 The annual TFSA limit will be indexed to inflation in future years.

 - Home buyers’ amount: Did your client buy a home?
 He or she may be able to claim up to $5,000 of the purchase cost, and get a non-refundable tax credit of up to $750.

 - Medical expenses threshold: For the 2017 tax year, the maximum is 3% of net income or $2,268, whichever is less.
 For 2018, the max is 3% or $2,302, whichever is less.

 - Donation tax credits: After March 20, 2013, the first-time donor super credit is 25% for up to $1,000 in donations, for one tax year between 2013 and 2017.